An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Interface conditions

-In order to apply Theorem~\ref{thm:Nicaise} in a useful manner, we need the eigenvalue-eigenfunction pairs for the Laplace-Beltrami operator around corners of the surface $\Gamma$.
-An examination of the definition of these pairs, shows that this is equivalent to determining the form of the solution of the Laplace-Beltrami problem near a single corner in the case that the faces are flat and the edges are straight.
-An example of such a geometry and the coordinate system that we consider is in~\figref{fig:ConeDiagram}.
+In order to apply Theorem~\ref{thm:Nicaise} in a useful manner, we need the expansion pairs for each vertex of the surface $\Gamma$.
+As these only depend on the structure of the elliptic interface problem in an infinitesimal region of the vertex, and the surfaces we consider are piecewise smooth, it is enough to compute the expansion pairs for a corner formed by flat faces and straight edges.
+An example of such a geometry and the coordinate system that we consider is in~Figure~\ref{fig:ConeDiagram}.
 We summarize the result in the following lemma.